Healing After A Breakup: Coping Strategies For Reclaiming Your Life

 How do you let go of a guy completely?

-Keep busy doing things that nourish and bring you joy.
-Take time to exercise, eat a nutritious diet, and sleep well.
+Stay busy with activities that nourish and bring you joy.
+Take time to exercise, eat nutritious meals, and get enough sleep.
 Spend plenty of time with people who support you, including a mental health professional.
 A therapist or counselor can help you navigate intense anger, sadness, disappointment, and other emotions associated with letting go and prepare you to move on confidently.

 - Previous Article